rantav/flask-restful-swagger/README.md

 When creating the `swagger.docs` object you may pass additional arguments, such as the following:

 ```
-api_spec_url - where to server the swagger spec from.
-Default is /api/spec.json
+api_spec_url - where to serve the swagger spec from.
+Default is /api/spec.
+This will make the json
+available at /api/spec as well as /api/spec.json and will also present a nice interactive
+HTML interface at /api/spec.html

 apiVersion - passed directly to swagger as the apiVersion attribute.
 Default: 0.0